 2026 NBA Playoffs

-Follow along with Game 3 of the Western Conference Finals with the NBA.com live blog, as the Thunder and Spurs look to secure a 2-1 lead.
+Check out highlights from Game 3 of the West Finals with the NBA.com live blog, as the Thunder secured a 2-1 series lead.

 Enjoy the best of the 2026 NBA Playoffs, presented by Google, with the NBA.com live blog, featuring all of the meaningful moments, performances, observations, news and highlights from Friday’s action.